nhktmdzhg/my-arch-repo/README.md

 - `cachyos/cachyos-v3` for `x86-64-v3` builds.
 - `cachyos/cachyos-v4` for `x86-64-v4` builds.

-If you need a different target level, edit the workflow files `build-release.yml` and `verify-change.yml` and replace the container image accordingly.
+If you need a different target level, edit the workflow file `build-release.yml` and replace the container image accordingly.

 ### Step 3: Choose the correct makepkg profile